 Without this GameBoy emulator, we couldn’t have a top 10 list.
 Besides monochrome games, it can also play games on GameBoy Color.
-Highlights include Link Cable emulation, GameShark code support, a fast-forward feature to skip all the long, boring drab, and more.
+Highlights include Link Cable emulation, GameShark code support, a fast-forward feature to skip long, boring drab, and more.
 In the $4 paid edition, ads are removed, fast forward works faster, Google Drive data is synced, and more.
 A $4 My Boy is perfect for the “advanced” gamer!
-The Game Boy Advance is emulated by the app.
+The app emulates the Game Boy Advance.

 The NoxPlayer Android emulator is just like BlueStacks App Player on PCs and Macs.
 You will be happy to learn that NoxPlayer supports gamepads, and you have the option to map keys or buttons to perform Android gestures.

 Despite its focus on gamers, NoxPlayer lets you install other apps from the Google Play Store as well.
 There are many great extras included in NoxPlayer, and you can access them via the toolbar on the right-hand side of the window.
 On this page, you will find shortcuts to recording screenshots and videos, a link to creating macros, and a means to install applications from outside of Google Play.